Yayaka/Yayaka/specification.md

 If we had authoritarians on a carrier, we might be unjustly sensored or banned from there.
 In a good carrier, each one of senders, receivers, and carriers should be equal, and there is no trouble like that.
-4. Network built by preferences:
+4. Network built on preferences:
 Receivers can not take all of informations even if they could use their whole life.
 Additionally, senders do not want to share their expressions to each living human on Earth unless they are absolutely confident.